myHealthAssistant-tudarmstadt/myHealthHub/README.md

 - Tap on Pulse Sensor type to open its Settings
 - Tap Sensor Type to choose device's type as Polar Bluetooth Heart Rate for raw data decoding
 - Tap Bluetooth Device to choose Mac Address of pairing sensor above
-- Back to main menu, now you can enable or disable Polar Sensor, which will allow myHealthHub to advertise/unadvertise Heart Rate data and other Applications to subscribe to it
+- Back to main menu, now you can enable or disable Polar Sensor, which will allow myHealthHub to advertise/unadvertise Heart Rate data and other Applications can receive the data when they subscribe to myHealthHub.

 License
 ==============